TrueCar/react-launch-darkly/README.md

 }
 ```

-Then in your lower-level components, if you wanted to feature flag a specific feature:
+Then in your lower-level components, to make use of the `FeatureFlag` component:
 ```javascript
 // Home.js
 import React, { Component } from "react";